rcfrazier127/Global-Superstore-Sales-Analysis-Report-Power-BI/README.md

 ### Product Analysis

 Shows information about individual product performance and profitability.
-This page features tabular and graphical product data and a decompositon tree visual whicn provides an interactive detailed view of individual product performance by category all the way down to the individual cities that a specific product is being sold in.
+This page features tabular and graphical product data and a decompositon tree visual which provides an interactive detailed view of individual product performance by category all the way down to the individual cities that a specific product is being sold in.
 The scatter plot on the product page allows for the quick identification of excelling or underperforming products

 <img width="1575" alt="image" src="https://github.com/rcfrazier127/SuperStore-Sales-Analysis-and-Forecasting-Report-Power-BI/assets/63532077/7e08bc64-2e4d-474f-8353-cb4e5e521a45">